hpgrahsl/kryptonite-for-kafka/docs/index.md

 <div class="k4k-module-body" markdown>

 The Kryptonite proxy filter provides **transparent, client-agnostic field-level encryption and decryption** for Apache Kafka.
-It runs as a pair of filters inside a [Kroxylicious](https://kroxylicious.io) proxy — no changes to producers, consumers, or Kafka brokers are required.
+It runs as a pair of filters inside the [Kroxylicious](https://kroxylicious.io) proxy — no changes to producers, consumers, or Kafka brokers are required.

 :octicons-book-24: [Learn more](modules/kroxylicious-filter.md)